outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

-      - identify useful interface components for various problem/solution core interaction functions
+      - identify & apply useful interface components for various problem/solution core interaction functions

         - 'reduce': identify functions that reduce the work of other functions if executed in a particular function structure
           - examples: